Heap (mathematics)

 In abstract algebra, a semiheap is an algebraic structure consisting of a non-empty set H with a ternary operation denoted $[x,y,z] \in H$ that satisfies a modified associativity property:

 A biunitary element h of a semiheap satisfies [h,h,k] = k = [k,h,h] for every k in H.

 A heap is a semiheap in which every element is biunitary.
+It can be thought of as a group with the identity element "forgotten".